Creating a Single Mom (or Single Dad) Budget: 10 Tips for Financial Success

 It can also be a very expensive one — and doing it alone can be a major source of financial stress.

-Being a single parent means you have to become a pro at making your money stretch and establishing your own financial safety net.
+Being a single parent means you have to become a pro at making your money stretch and saving money by establishing your own financial safety net.

 We spoke with three financial professionals — who have personally experienced life as a single parent — to get the best tips on how to budget and save money when raising children alone.